ec-data/trump-russia-study/README.md

 ### Basis

-Running rough statistical analysis on automated social media campaigns (read: spam) following any media event about the current US administration has revealed common threads all linked to a specific set of Russian technology companies and individuals.
+Running rough statistical analysis on automated social media campaigns (read: bot spam) following any media event about the current US administration has revealed common threads all linked to a specific set of Russian technology companies and individuals.